mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 I'd been writing the post in my head for about nine months, then I spent two months writing it for real.
 It was by far the biggest response I've ever had for an article.
 People whose books I've read or whose blogs I follow were sharing my article.

 ## Commenting about blogging about quitting

+I had articles occasionally that did well on reddit or Hacker News, but usually just of them.
+The quitting post became popular in a lot of places at once.

+People outside of tech told me that what I wrote about wasn't just a Google thing or a tech thing, but a general big company thing.

 I spent the first three days doing nothing but responding to comments, emails, and private messages.
 I realized that I could probably continue doing that for two weeks and still not be done.